Active Substance: trabectedin

 Yondelis is used to treat adults with two types of cancer:

 - advanced soft-tissue sarcoma, a type of cancer that develops from the soft, supporting tissues of the body.
 ‘Advanced’ means that the cancer has started to spread.
-Yondelis is used when treatment with anthracyclines and ifosfamide (other anticancer medicines) have stopped working, or in patients who cannot be given these medicines;
+Yondelis is used when treatment with anthracyclines and ifosfamide (other cancer medicines) have stopped working, or in patients who cannot be given these medicines;

 - ovarian cancer (cancer of the ovaries) that has relapsed (come back after previous treatment) and is sensitive to medicines containing platinum.
-Yondelis is used in combination with pegylated liposomal doxorubicin (PLD, another anticancer medicine).
+Yondelis is used in combination with pegylated liposomal doxorubicin (PLD, another cancer medicine).

 Because the numbers of patients with soft-tissue sarcoma and ovarian cancer are low, the diseases are considered ‘rare’, and Yondelis was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 30 May 2001 (for soft-tissue sarcoma) and on 17 October 2003 (for ovarian cancer).